 HUMBOLDT ASSOCIATION OF REALTORS 220 First St. Martin Swett & Amanita Mollier, photography, textile, silk painting.

 HUMBOLDT BAY COFFEE CO.
-526 Opera Alley Christopher Dmise, acrylic painting.
+526 Opera Alley Christopher Dmise, acrylic painting, mixed media, spray paint.
 Music by The Deckhands, folk/country.
 Serving free, freshly brewed coffee.

 HUMBOLDT CRAFT SPIRITS Corner of Sixth & C St. “Art Expresses”, Sherry Sharp, photography and watercolors.

 HUMBOLDT HERBALS 300 Second St. “Fires in the Sky: Night Skies and Celestial Scapes,” TUPP/Steph Godfrey, acrylic, hand drawn, mixed media.
-Music by The Gritty Kitties, classic tunes on drums, tuba, and trombone.
+Music by Squeezebug, a lively accordian/guitar duo with a French flair.

 INK PEOPLE CENTER FOR THE ARTS-BRENDA TUXFORD GALLERY 422 First St. Eureka (Co-located with the Humboldt County Visitors Bureau)